 If you send to a wrong address, your funds cannot be recovered!

-Ethereum addresses have a mixture of upper and lower case letters, and they are case sensitive!
-For example, here is a valid receive address for ETH: 0x507877C2E26f1387432D067D2DaAfa7d0420d90a.
-If you were to alter one of the letters in the middle, 0x507877C2E26f1387432E067D2DaAfa7d0420d90a ('E067' instead of 'D067'), Exodus will catch this and not allow it to pass.
-The reason is because we internally run what's called a "checksum" on the address itself to verify the internal integrity of the address.
-Exodus will not allow addresses which fail the checksum to pass.
+For example, here is a valid "receive" address for ETH: 0x507877C2E26f1387432D067D2DaAfa7d0420d90a.
+If you were to alter one of the letters in the middle, 0x507877C2E26f1387432E067D2DaAfa7d0420d90a ('E067' instead of 'D067'), Exodus will catch this and show you the above warning.
+The reason is that we internally run what's called a "checksum" on the address itself to verify the internal integrity of the address.
+Exodus will warn you since it determines that the address is invalid or incorrect.

-This also applies to all ERC-20 tokens as well, such as Aragon (ANT), Golem (GNT), Augur (REP), EOS, District0X (DNT), etc.
+This applies to all ERC-20 tokens such as Aragon (ANT), Golem (GNT), Augur (REP), District0X (DNT), etc.